Oasis Reconnaissance

 Similarly to the Oases in Talin and Mestia, Poprad is a small city with strong rural characteristics, flourishing at the foothills of the Tatra Mountains, which form the natural border between Poland and Slovakia.

 The participatory planning process took place in Koľaj 22, an underground cultural centre that has become a safe and open space for alternative communities in the region.
 Teenagers and young adults are deeply involved in the regeneration of this former carpentry workshop, located next to the railway tracks of Poprad’s station, through music and cultural events, fairs, lectures and workshops.
-The identity of both the cultural centre and the city itself is strongly marked by the railways: they connect the country from west (Bratislava) to east (Košice) along the Tatras, and since their construction in the late 19th century they have also fuelled the development of the area as a touristic site.
+The identity of both the cultural centre and the city itself is strongly marked by the railways: they connect the country from west (Bratislava) to east (Košice) along the Tatras, and since their construction in the late 19th century they have also contributed to the development of the area as a touristic site.

 Urban development strategies in this region are often characterised by the loose application of nature conservation regulations and by the entanglement of local policy makers in clientelist networks that prioritise private developers’ profit over the protection of sites of unique biodiversity.
-In this context, the artistic residencies worked around these topics through sculpture, photography, ceramics and enamel.

-In collaboration with OASIS partner Machaon International, the next round of art residencies will take place in Koľaj 22, further enriching its programme and strengthening its role as a cultural catalyst for Poprad and the surrounding region.
+The first round of art residencies worked around the topic of biodiversity conservation through sculpture, photography, ceramics and enamel.
+In collaboration with OASIS partner Machaon International, the next round of art residencies will take place in Koľaj 22, further enriching its programme, connecting the struggles for cultural expression and environmental protection, and strengthening its role as a cultural catalyst for Poprad and the surrounding region.

 Koľaj 22 at the Tatras in the background